US Student Visa Interview Tips

 The visa officer will ask you questions related to your study plans, university choice, academic capability, financial status, and post-graduation plans.
 The gruelling study plan will probe into your interest in the academic field of your choice.
 Officers need to know why that course is better than the ones offered in India.
 The questions related to the calibre of the university will also look into why the particular university is better for your future profession.
 The officer might also ask you questions about your academic capability, your test scores, GPA scores etc. These can all be evaluated to determine the likelihood of your success during the program.
 American education is very expensive compared to intentional education, so you need to have a financial plan in place and should be able to explain it to the visa officer.
 Your plan should include funding tuition fees along with living expenses.
 Your post-graduation plans should be in sync with the current course you will be pursuing.
 “What will you do after you graduate?” is the most common question visa officers put to applicants, so give your answer some thought before putting it across.
 For more sample questions, visit Interview Guide for F1 Student Visa for USA.

-Thus, from how to greet visa officers to be able to share details essential to getting an F1 student visa to study in the USA.
+Thus, how to greet visa officers and share details is essential to getting an F1 student visa to study in the USA.
 The applicants must be able to follow these tips and avoid any reasons which may lead to student visa rejection in USA.
-Thus, it is important to prepare oneself thoroughly before appearing for the student visa interview.
-Also, check out top 10 tips for successful student visa interview.
+Thus, preparing oneself thoroughly before appearing for the student visa interview is important.

 Q: What GPA is needed to go to Ohio State?